geetua/trump-data/README.md

 ![clinton-communication.png](examples/clinton-communication.png)

+Given that pre-nomination, the Trump campaign showed a more even distribution among these methods, there must have been some perceived or real advantage to switching to entirely speeches.

 This shows the lexical dispersion plot for several phrases in all of Trump's speeches concatenated together

 ![trump-lexical-dispersion-plot.png](examples/trump-lexical-dispersion-plot.png)

-The burst-then-steady-reference pattern seen with immigration and ISIS might suggest that a campaign strategy was to narrow focus to one issue and cement opinions, then later leverage an availability bias among voters.
+The bursty, highly-focused pattern seen with immigration and ISIS might have helped cement opinions on these topics, whose intensity the subsequent steady references could easily recall due to availability bias.

-Also, the heavy focus on jobs and trade - which are less abstract than the economy - suggests a more populist approach, since these things can be felt viscerally (e.g. losing manufacturing jobs to China from outsourcing vs. GDP changing by X%), yet these terms all map (roughly) to the same category.
+Also, the heavy focus on jobs and trade - which are less abstract than the economy - is interesting, since these things can be felt viscerally (e.g. losing manufacturing jobs to China from outsourcing vs. GDP changing by X%).